Full BASIC: Structure

 On top of these changes to the block structures, Full also added keywords for defining procedures, functions and program blocks.
 Programs as a whole were now opened with the optional PROGRAM keyword followed by a program name, and ended, as before, with END.
 Routines could be constructed with SUB...END SUB and called using CALL name.
 Multi-line functions were created with FUNCTION...END FUNCTION and did not declare a return type as that was part of the name - string function names ended with the dollar sign.
 The return value was provided by setting a variable to the same name as the function, for instance, a function named "DOIT" would contain a line like LET DOIT=1.
 Functions could call other functions and themselves, meaning that the language was naturally recursive.
 Full also retained the earlier style of one-line function definitions using the DEF keyword, but removed the requirement for the function name to start with "FN".
 For instance, DEF AVERAGE(X,Y)=(X+Y)/2.

 In previous BASICs, there was no concept of scope and all variables were global.
-This is not adequate for the construction of large modular programs, as one section of code may have been written using common variable names like I and might change the value of that variable in other code.
+This is not adequate for the construction of large modular programs, as one section of code may have been written using common variable names like I and might change the value of that variable.
+As the variable is global, it retains the modified value when it returns to the original code.
 A key concept of structured programming is the local variable, which holds its value separate from other variables with the same name in other locations in the composite program.
-As BASIC did not have the concept of scope, many programs relied on their variables being global, and used them to pass information in and out of subroutines.
-To allow both concepts in the new language, Full BASIC added the EXTERNAL keyword, which when added to a function or subroutine, made any variables within in local.
-As BASIC programs generally placed subroutines at the end, the DECLARE keyword could be used for forward declarations.
+As BASIC did not have the concept of scope, many programs relied on the global behaviour and used variables to pass information in and out of subroutines.
+To allow both concepts in the new language, Full BASIC added the EXTERNAL keyword that could be added to a function or subroutine and made any variables within it local.
+As BASIC programs generally placed subroutines at the end of the program's source code, the DECLARE keyword was added to provide forward declarations.